apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### April 15th, 2019: Apache Jackrabbit Oak 1.12.0 released
+Apache Jackrabbit Oak 1.12.0 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.
+See the [downloads](downloads.html#latest) page for more details.

 #### April 12th, 2019: Apache Jackrabbit Oak 1.6.17 released
 Jackrabbit Oak 1.6.17 is a patch release that contains fixes and improvements over the previous 1.6.x release.
 See the